PRE-ATHLETIC TRAINING

 Program Goal 4: Socially Merciful

-Students will embody the mercy mission and demonstrate dispositions essential to becoming role models for the athletic training profession.
+Students will embody the Mercy mission and demonstrate dispositions essential to becoming role models for the athletic training profession.

 Clinical Experience